kubernetes/enhancements/keps/sig-apps/3939-consider-terminating-pods-jobs/README.md

 #### How can this feature be enabled / disabled in a live cluster?

 - [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: TerminatingPodsAsActiveJobs
+  - Feature gate name: JobRecreatePodsWhenFailed
   - Components depending on the feature gate: kube-controller-manager

 ###### Does enabling the feature change any default behavior?

-For enabling TerminatingPodsAsActiveJobs:
+For enabling JobRecreatePodsWhenFailed:

 a) Count the number of terminating pods and populate in JobStatus
 b) FilterActiveJobs will include both active and terminating.